timacdonald/json-api/README.md

 [JSON:API docs: Inclusion of Related Resources](https://jsonapi.org/format/#fetching-includes)

-These relationships however, are not included in the response unless the calling client requests them.
+As previously mentioned, relationships are not included in the response unless the calling client requests them.
 To do this, the calling client needs to "include" them by utilising the `include` query parameter.

 ```sh
 # Include the posts...